Jackmastro/Distributed_MPC_ATIC/README.txt

 Description
 -----------
+This project presents a distributed nonlinear model predictive control for district heating networks.
+Exploiting a graph-based modeling of the thermal dynamics, our controller optimizes the mass flow absorption of buildings in a distributed cooperative scheme that mediates between the superior performance of the centralized control and the privacy preservation of the decentralized schemes.
- The scope of this project is the implementation on MATLAB of a distributed and decentralized nonlinear model predictive control that utilize a graph-based description of district heating networks.
+A benchmark three-building network simulation is used to compare the performance of the proposed solution with a decentralized model predictive control scheme.

 Folders structure
 ------------